-Tips for designing a mobile friendly website
+Tips for designing a mobile-friendly website

 - Size matters.
-Optimise fonts and buttons.
+Optimize fonts and buttons.
 Mobile fonts size should be 14px or more for easy viewing.
 Use larger buttons to ensure the user doesn’t hit the wrong button or miss a piece of information.

 - Be responsive.
 Follow a unified approach for a cohesive experience for mobile and desktop users.
 A responsive website doesn’t need a unique mobile URL.
 It’s also easier to manage.

 - Make it easy for users to find the information they are looking for.
 When creating an FAQ, think of the questions users might have.